zNaLa/docs/docs/Invite Troubleshooting.md

 #### Why is this necessary?

-Because Discord caches data into cookies, it retains old account information and glitches out the bot invite screen.
-By using an incognito/private browsing window, it forces Discord to use a fresh session which fixes the glitch and allows you to select a server from the drop-down menu.
+Because Discord caches data into cookies, it retains old session information which Discord tries to use when inviting bots.
+By using an incognito/private browsing window, you force Discord to use a fresh session which should allow you to invite the bot without any issues!

 ## When adding Rythm, Discord asks me to verify my e-mail address.